Big Oil wants a lot from Trump. It has an ally in Doug Burgum, the president’s Interior pick - WTOP News

 And when energy industry lobbyists were looking for help taking on Biden administration greenhouse gas rules, they also turned to Burgum.
 In an email to Burgum’s office seeking the legal heft the state could provide, an industry lobbyist argued that “combating” such regulations required “a one-two punch” from industry and government.

-Now that he’s been confirmed to run the Interior Department, Burgum will have vast control over federal lands, including the issuance of oil and gas leases, as well as a mandate from Trump to extract such resources even though the U.S. is producing record amounts of fossil fuels.
+Now that the Senate has confirmed him to run the Interior Department, Burgum will have vast control over federal lands, including the issuance of oil and gas leases, as well as a mandate from Trump to extract such resources even though the U.S. is producing record amounts of fossil fuels.

-Those ties concern Democrats and environmentalists who say his zeal to expand drilling was “troubling.”

-“Are you going to protect our resources, or are you going to ‘drill, baby, drill?’”
-Sen. Mazie Hirono, a Hawaii Democrat, asked during Burgum’s confirmation hearing this month.

 The selection of Burgum, who briefly pursued the presidency in 2023 before endorsing Trump, represents an abrupt pivot from Biden’s emphasis on combating climate change.
 It also signals that Trump intends to follow through on a proposal made last spring when he urged oil and gas CEOs to donate $1 billion to his campaign in exchange for the dismantling of Biden’s environmental agenda.